washifu/CodeBlog/pages/2017-10-10-Word_Search.md

 **word** = ```"ABCB"```, -> returns ```false```.

 ### Solution:
-DFS from each starting point in the word matrix and invalidate checked letters, revalidate if recursion fails.
+DFS from each starting point in the word matrix and invalidate checked letters, revalidate when recursion fails.

 ### My Code:
 Java